Different Forms of Art

 Installation Art

-Installation artworks are created within a specific environment, often incorporating media such as sculpture, sound, video, and interactive elements.
+Installation artworks are created within a specific environment, often incorporating sculpture, sound, video, and interactive media.
 The viewer is invited to experience the artwork in a three-dimensional space.

 Digital and New Media Art